-I. Possession, use or distribution of an illegal or controlled substance or look-alike drug.
+1. Possession, use or distribution of an illegal or controlled substance or look-alike drug.

-- Unauthorized and/or illegal possession, use or distribution of any alcoholic beverage. - 3.
-Theft of property or service. - 4.
-Intentional or willful and wanton destruction of property. - 5.
-Assault and/or battery. - 6.
-Conduct which constitutes harassment or abuse that threatens the mental wellbeing, health or safety of any individual. - 7.
-Possession of a weapon. - 8.
-Trespassing on College property or other unauthorized use of College property or services. - 9.
-Academic dishonesty, including cheating, plagiarizing or furnishing false information on such forms as transcripts or applications for admission. - 10.
-Disruption of the educational process or related activity. - II.
-Failure to comply with the direction of an authorized College employee or representative who is performing his/her duties. - 12.
-Any conduct which constitutes a violation of the terms of any discipline imposed in accordance with this procedure. - 13.
-Any conduct which constitutes a violation of a Federal or State law, local ordinance or College rule or regulation.
+Unauthorized and/or illegal possession, use or distribution of any alcoholic beverage.

+3. Theft of property or service.

+4. Intentional or willful and wanton destruction of property.

+5. Assault and/or battery.

+- 6. Sexual offenses.
+See page 91 for specific information on policy and procedures for sexual offenses. - 7.
+Conduct which constitutes harassment or abuse that threatens the mental wellbeing, health or safety of any individual.
+See page 91 for specific information on policy and procedures for sexual harassment.

+8. Possession of a weapon.

+- 9. Trespassing on College property or other unauthorized use of College property or services. - 10.
+Academic dishonesty, including cheating, plagiarizing or furnishing false information on such forms as transcripts or applications for admission.

+II.
+Disruption of the educational process or related activity.

+12. Failure to comply with the direction of an authorized College employee or representative who is performing his/her duties.

+13. Any conduct which constitutes a violation of the terms of any discipline imposed in accordance with this procedure.

+14. Any conduct which constitutes a violation of a Federal or State law, local ordinance or College rule or regulation.